johnjosephaguado/csv-kotlin101-skills-server/README.md

 **To pre-load sample data:**
-1. got to project src->main->resources
+1. go to project src->main->resources
 2. open data.sql
 3. Modify or insert your test data